 It should come as no surprise that people with PTSD might turn to drugs or alcohol as a way to numb or escape from their stress feelings.
 The U.S. Department of Veterans Affairs estimates that as many as two out of ten vets suffering from PTSD also suffer substance abuse problems.

 However, using drugs and alcohol to counteract PTSD symptoms can worsen those symptoms.
 Drugs and alcohol interrupt sleep patterns, impair judgment, and increase risk-taking behavior.
 Risk-taking behavior can lead to domestic problems, unemployment, even incarceration.

 Because substance abuse impairs memory and perception, and trauma makes substance abuse more likely, both disorders create a complicated “dual diagnosis” situation.
 Dual diagnosis requires a combination of addiction and mental health treatment.

 Dual Diagnosis patients require integrated treatment or treatment that address both disorders.
 Each member of the treatment team should have experience with both disorders.

-While at our PTSD Therapy In Louisville Kentucky, rest assured you will be under the care of a staff highly-trained in trauma-informed care.
+While at our treatment program, rest assured you will be under the care of a staff highly-trained in trauma-informed care.
 Through intense individual therapy sessions and other treatment modalities, you will learn to manage the painful symptoms of PTSD and understand the link between this pain and the addiction.
 Contact us today by phone, email, or form submission.